Tradandan/cndan/README_on_instance_launch.md

 # On Instance Launch

 This README provides a script that can be used as user data during an EC2 instance launch.
-The script automates the installation of WordPress and phpMyAdmin using the `wp-full-control.sh.x` script from your GitHub repository.
+The script automates the installation of WordPress and phpMyAdmin using the `wp-full-control.sh.x` script from GitHub repository.

 ## Script to Copy:
 ```bash